microsoft/windows-networking-tools/MultipathLatencyTool/readme.md

 `-loglevel:<N>`

 Controls the logs verbosity.
-Goes from `0` to `4`. `2` is recommended to follow how the secondary interface is used.
+Goes from 0 to 5.
+The level 2 provides additionnal details about the behavior of the secondary interface.
+The level 5 is extremely verbose and should generaly not be used.

 `-prepostrecvs:<N>`